GeoffWilliams/pe_rds_import_scripts/README.md

 ## Troubleshooting
 In-case of connection errors check:

-1. Connectivity from puppetmaster to 5432 on Amazon RDS host using telnet or simlar
+1. Connectivity from puppetmaster to port 5432 on Amazon RDS server using telnet or similar
 2. Connection to database using the `/opt/puppet/bin/psql` command
 3. Correct database connection parameters in the following files, pay particular attention to changes that could have been made by a puppet run